UniversalDependencies/docs/_el/dep/acl.md

 layout: relation
 title: 'acl'
 shortdef: 'clausal modifier of noun'
+udver: '2'
 ---

 `acl` stands for finite clauses that modify a nominal.
 The head of the `acl` relation is the noun that is modified, and the dependent is the head of the clause that modifies the noun.
 Greek relative are assigned a specific subtype label [acl:relcl]().

 ~~~ sdparse